jcomellas/ex_hl7/README.md

   * `seq`: sequence (1-based index) of the field in the segment.
   * `type`: atom corresponding to the data type of the value (see [single value fields](#single-value-fields)) or to a composite field's module name (e.g. `HL7.Composite.CE`).
   * `length`: maximum length of the serialized field.
+  * `default`: optional default value; if not defined it will be set to an empty string (`""`) for all types when creating a new segment.
+When reading a segment from a buffer, it will be set to an empty string (`""`) for scalar types and to an empty struct for composite types.

 *Note*: not all of the fields need to be defined in a segment.
 Segments can be "sparse" and the fields can be defined in an order that is not their sequence order.
 This means that if a segment containing an undefined field is parsed, that field will be lost when writing/serializing the segment back to its wire-format.